jkaninda/pg-bkup/README.md

 Documentation references Docker Hub, but all examples will work using ghcr.io just as well.

-## Supported Engines

-This image is developed and tested against the Docker CE engine and Kubernetes exclusively.
-While it may work against different implementations, there are no guarantees about support for non-Docker engines.

 ## References

 We decided to publish this image as a simpler and more lightweight alternative because of the following requirements: